D3lyth/milestone-project-1/README.md

 The colours of the Great hall include browns, which represent the interior and the long house benches that pupils eat their meals by; golds, which represent drinking goblets and other other tableware, and wand-light.

 - Brown: `#333`
-- Gold: `#ffd700` - Was changed from back gold in deployment stage to improve accessibility.
+- Gold: `#ffd700` - Was changed from back gold in deployment stage to improve accessibility and colour contrast.
 - Gold (for logo): `#b59254`
 - Bright Gold: `#daa520`
 - Yellow Glow: `#fdec6e`